Ancona chicken

-The Ancona is a breed of chicken which originated in the Marches, region of Italy, but which was bred to its present type mainly in the United Kingdom in the nineteenth century.
-It is named after the city of Ancona, capital of the Marche.
-It is popular in Britain and the United States, but uncommon in Italy; an initiative to re-establish it in its native area and preserve its biodiversity was launched in 2000.
-There are also Ancona bantams.
+The Ancona is an Italian breed of chicken.
+It is named after the city and province of Ancona, in the Marche region of Italy, but was bred to its present type mainly in the United Kingdom in the nineteenth century.

+In 2025 its conservation status world-wide was "at risk", with few more than 800 birds reported – most of them in Australia.
+In Italy numbers are very low; an initiative to re-establish the breed in its native area and to preserve its biodiversity was launched in 2000.
+There is also an Ancona bantam.

 History

-The Ancona originated in central Italy, where it was the most widely distributed breed of chicken.
-The first Ancona chickens were imported into England in 1851, and selectively bred there for regularity and consistency of the white markings in the plumage.
+The Ancona originated in central Italy, where it was the breed of chicken with the widest distribution.
+Some birds were exported in 1851 to England, where they were selectively bred for regularity and consistency of the white markings in the plumage.
 In 1880 a breeder named Cobb showed a group.
-Some birds were exported from Britain to the United States in 1888.
-Rose-combed Ancona chickens were first shown in Birmingham in 1910.
+Some were exported from Britain to the United States in 1888.
+Rose-combed Ancona chickens were first shown in Birmingham, in the West Midlands, in 1910.

-In the United States, the single-comb Ancona was recognised by the American Poultry Association in 1898, and the rose-comb bird in 1914.
+The single-combed Ancona was recognised by the American Poultry Association in 1898, and the rose-combed variant in 1914.

 Characteristics

-The Ancona is a typical Mediterranean breed, rustic, lively and hardy.
+The Ancona is a typical Mediterranean chicken, rustic, lively and hardy.
 Birds range widely and take flight easily.

 The plumage is black, mottled with white.
 Approximately one feather in three has a v-shaped white marking at the tip.
 All primaries, sickles and tail-feathers should have white tips.
 The black feathers may have a beetle-green tint.
 In Italy, blue mottled with white is also recognised in full-size birds, but not in bantams.
-Australia recognises a Red variety, with a chestnut to red bay ground colour.
+In Australia a red variety is recognised, with a chestnut to red bay ground colour.

 The legs are yellow mottled with black, the beak yellow with some black markings on the upper mandible, and the eye orange-red.
 The skin is yellow, the ear-lobes white or cream-coloured.
 The comb is of medium size, with five well-marked points; in hens it should fall gracefully to one side.
 In the United Kingdom and in the United States, but not in Italy, a rose comb is permitted.

 Cocks weigh 2.5 to 2.8 kg and hens 1.8 to 2.1 kg; ring sizes are 18 mm and 16 mm respectively for full-sized birds, and 13 mm and 11 mm for bantams.

 Use

 The Ancona is a good layer of white eggs, of which it lays an average of 220 per year; the eggs weigh 50 g or more.
-Hens have little tendency to broodiness; pullets may begin to lay at 5 months.
+Hens have little tendency to broodiness; pullets may begin to lay at five months old.